codepwd/privacy/canuck_deals.md

-Privacy Policy for Canuck Deals Android app.
+Privacy Policy

-Canuck Deals Android app does not collect any user data of any kind
+Information Collection:

+We do not collect any personally identifiable information about you.

+Usage of Information:

+Since we do not collect any personal information, we do not use, store, or disclose any information about you.